xrg-simulation/ClaRa-official/README.md

 Installation:
 ******************************

-1. Copy the unzipped library files to your preferred folder
+1. Download the libraries (ClaRa, TILMediaClaRa, SMArtIInt and eventually ClaRa_Obsolete) to your preferred folder

 Currently, only DYMOLA provides full suppport of ClaRa.
-The development team has tested all models carefully using DYMOLA 2023x Refresh 1 which we therefore recommend to use it.
+The development team has tested all models carefully using DYMOLA 2024x Refresh 1 which we therefore recommend to use it.
 However, we are committed to ensuring its compatibility with the OpenModelica (OM) environment (https://openmodelica.org/) and have made significant progress in this regard thanks to OM development team.
-More than half of the examples can now run in OM, and we will continue our efforts to expand this compatibility.
+More than 90% of the examples can now run in OM as well as in Modelon Impact (https://modelon.com/modelon-impact/), and we will continue our efforts to expand this compatibility.
 For other tools' support please contact us via mail at info@powerplantsimulation.com.

 2. Get Access to the Library from DYMOLA